MicrosoftDocs/windows-dev-docs/windows-apps-src/security/companion-device-unlock.md

 - Turn the feature on or off
 - Define the whitelist of Windows Hello companion devices allowed using Windows app locker

+The feature can be controlled using MDM policy or group policy.
+For MDM, this feature is managed through the Policy CSP under Authentication/AllowSecondaryAuthenticationDevice.
+For group policy, this feature is managed using the Allow companion device for secondary authentication policy which is under the Windows Components/Microsoft Secondary Authentication Factor path.

 The Windows Hello companion device framework does not support any centralized way to keep inventory of available companion devices, or a method to further filter which instances of a Windows Hello companion device type is allowed (for example, only a companion device with a serial number between X and Y are allowed).
 Apps developers can, however, build a service to provide such functionality.
 For more details, see the Roaming, Revocation, and Filter Service section.